ory/dockertest/README.md

-# dockertest
+# Dockertest

 [![Build Status](https://travis-ci.org/ory-am/dockertest.svg)](https://travis-ci.org/ory-am/dockertest)

-Use docker to run your Go language (integration) tests against persistent services like **MySQL, Postgres or MongoDB** on **Microsoft Windows, Mac OSX and Linux**!
-Dockertest uses [docker-machine](https://docs.docker.com/machine/) (aka [Docker Toolbox](https://www.docker.com/toolbox)) to spin up images on Windows and Mac OSX as well!
+Use Docker to run your Go language integration tests against persistent data storage services like **MySQL, Postgres or MongoDB** on **Microsoft Windows, Mac OSX and Linux**!
+Dockertest uses [docker-machine](https://docs.docker.com/machine/) (aka [Docker Toolbox](https://www.docker.com/toolbox)) to spin up images on Windows and Mac OSX as well.

-A suite for testing with docker.
+A suite for testing with Docker.
 Based on  [docker.go](https://github.com/camlistore/camlistore/blob/master/pkg/test/dockertest/docker.go) from [camlistore](https://github.com/camlistore/camlistore).
 This fork detects automatically, if [Docker Toolbox](https://www.docker.com/toolbox) is installed.
-If it is, you are able to use the docker integration on Windows and Mac OSX as well without any additional work.
-To avoid port collisions when using docker-machine, dockertest chooses a random port to bind the requested image to.
+If it is, Docker integration on Windows and Mac OSX can be used without any additional work.
+To avoid port collisions when using docker-machine, Dockertest chooses a random port to bind the requested image.

-## Why should I use dockertest?
+## Why should I use Dockertest?

-When developing applications, you most certainly encounter services talking to a database.
-(Unit) Testing these services can be quite a pain because mocking database/DBAL is horrible.
+When developing applications, it is often necessary to use services that talk to a database system.
+Unit Testing these services can be cumbersome because mocking database/DBAL is strenuous.
 Making slight changes to the schema implies rewriting at least some, if not all of the mocks.
 The same goes for API changes in the DBAL.
-To avoid this, it is smarter to test these specific services against a real database which is destroyed after testing.
-Docker is the perfect tool to solve this for you, as you can spin up containers in a few seconds.
-This library gives you easy to use commands for spinning up Docker containers and using them for your tests.
+To avoid this, it is smarter to test these specific services against a real database that is destroyed after testing.
+Docker is the perfect system for running unit tests as you can spin up containers in a few seconds and kill them when the test completes.
+The Dockertest library provides easy to use commands for spinning up Docker containers and using them for your tests.

-## Usage
+## Using Dockertest

-The usage of dockertest is very simple.
-For now, MongoDB, Postgres and MySQL containers are supported out of the box.
-Feel free to extend this list by contributing.
+Using Dockertest is straightforward and  simple.
+At present, Dockertest supports MongoDB, Postgres and MySQL containers out of the box.
+Feel free to extend this list by contributing to this project.

-**Note:** If you're using the Docker Toolbox (Windows / OSX), make sure that the VM ist started by running `docker-machine start default`.
+**Note:** When using the Docker Toolbox (Windows / OSX), make sure that the VM ist started by running `docker-machine start default`.

 ### MongoDB Container